-Key Products Societal Value / Potential Negative Management and Services Contribution to UN SDGs Impact of Contribution Approach to Negative Impact energy services for developing countries 7 AFFORDABLE AND GLEAN ENERGY freshwater sources Site rehabilitation and protection through bioengineering measures Partnership with PAMB, LGUs, NGOs, local community, and other stakeholders for biodiversity protection Controlled usage of freshwater Cars Division Seller of Goods Provide self-employment / livelihood Provide convenience to the commuting public when owning a car 8 DECENTIWORK AND ECONOMIC GROWTH Traffic congestion due to increased number of vehicles.
+Key Products Societal Value / Potential Negative Management and Contribution to UN Impact of Contribution Approach Services SDGs destruction to Negative Impact 3 GOOD HEALTH AND WELL-BEING destruction Subsidiary: PERC 7.2 Increase in global 1.
+Land use changes 1.
+Environmental Renewable Energy energy freshwater sources Impact Assessment EIA) for project sites 2.
+Site rehabilitation and protection through bioengineering measures 3.
+Partnership with PAMB, LGUs, NGOs, local community, and other stakeholders for biodiversity protection 4.
+Controlled usage of freshwater Cars Division Seller of Goods Provide self-employment / livelihood Provide convenience to the commuting public when owning a car 1.
+Traffic congestion due to increased number of vehicles.
+Negative impact to environment of emission of additional vehicles on the roads.
 Provide service to keep the vehicles in good condition to reduce emission.
-Cars Division Seller of Service Provide service to keep cars in good condition.
-Reduce negative impact to environmental by reducing emissions caused by poorly maintained vehicles by providing Preventive Maintenance Services (PMS).
-Potential road accident Air pollution Provide Quality Delivery Service to all customers.
-Conduct telemarketing and text blasts to all UIO clients for on time PMS check-up.
+Cars Division Health and well being by providing regular Disposal of hazardous materials, Provide Quality Delivery Service to Seller of Service maintenance services, safety inspections, and repairs for vehicles, ensuring safety and roadworthiness such as used oil, batteries, and tires, servicing and repair activities 2.
+Air pollution and waste generation 3. challenges related to all customers.
+2. Conduct telemarketing and text blasts to all UIO clients for on time PMS check-up.
+3. Implement environmental